Michael & Patience | Appleton, WI

-Michael: I had come to the United States as a Fulbright scholar and went to the University of Minnesota.
-In '95, when I was in Minnesota, I went to an event called the Promise Keepers, something that taught men to be good husbands.
-I went there with 60,000 other men in the Metrodome.
 By providence, I sat next to a gentleman from Neenah, Wisconsin.
 I didn’t know anything about Wisconsin, I hadn’t ever heard of Neenah.
-Over the next 3 days of the event we became good friends and shared pictures of our families, exchanged addresses, then left.
+Over the next three days of the event we became good friends and shared pictures of our families, exchanged addresses, then left.
 At the end of my Fulbright year I went back home to Cameroon.

 Our situation was a little difficult because we were working in Chicago.
 My wife was a teacher trainer, I was in the diplomatic service.
 So it was kind of tough on our psyche to have to begin again, but everyone here was so encouraging.

-We moved here with a family of 8 children, a big family by any standards.
+We moved here with a family of eight children, a big family by any standards.
 We were impressed with how people received us and helped us to settle in.
-We are first generation immigrants so when we look at family to turn to, they are the people around us, our friends.
-We always say, it’s cold in Wisconsin, but the people are warm."
+We are first-generation immigrants, so when we look at family to turn to, they are the people around us, our friends.
+We always say it’s cold in Wisconsin, but the people are warm.

 My daughter is now a senior at Neenah High School.
 She can’t do anything on her own.
-She is like a 6 month old.
+She is like a six-month-old.
 But she is very healthy.
-She has really taught me a lot of lessons so far, endurance, perseverance and she has helped me to build my faith in a greater power."
+She has really taught me a lot of lessons so far: endurance, perseverance, and she has helped me to build my faith in a greater power.

 Michael: We have about one of the most educated families in North America.
 It’s a feat for being a first generation immigrant, for being here for only 16 years.